NVlabs/VILA/README.md

 ## 💡 Introduction

-NVIDIA Cosmos Nemotron is a family of open VLMs designed to optimize both efficiency and accuracy for efficient video understanding and multi-image understanding.
+VILA is a family of open VLMs designed to optimize both efficiency and accuracy for efficient video understanding and multi-image understanding.

 ## 💡 News